ivartanov/sfl2/examples/MinSvc/README.md

         FLAGS              :
 ```

+> [!NOTE]
+> Please note that 'start pending' status is immediately returned.
+For real service being started this is normal to take some time until service functions get ready to serve routine tasks.
+However, in our case the dummy service does not start any long.

-Test the start success by:
+Test the ultimate start success by:

 ```
 > sc query "My Service"

 SERVICE_NAME: My Service
         TYPE               : 10  WIN32_OWN_PROCESS
         STATE              : 4  RUNNING